numpy/numpy/doc/neps/nep-0053-c-abi-evolution.md

 * https://github.com/numpy/numpy/issues/5888 brought up previously that it would be helpful to allow exporting of an older API version in our headers.
   This was never implemented, instead we relied on `oldest-support-numpy`_.
-* This proposal was presented at the NumPy 2.0 planning meeting 2023-04-03.
+* A first draft of this proposal was presented at the NumPy 2.0 planning meeting 2023-04-03.